 You can also follow the link under the original item column to see where the activity originated from.

 Correcting failed activities

 Through the activity stream, you can see all attempts Unito makes at syncing your changes.
 If you see a string of failed activities, this is a good sign that something needs troubleshooting.
-By keeping an eye on the activity stream, you can spot these problems early.

 Sometimes, a string of failed activities means there's high traffic in your tool, meaning it'll just take a bit longer for changes to sync.
 Or maybe the tool itself is experiencing issues, and you can take the opportunity to check that tool's status page for outages.

 Either way, the failed status is typically temporary.
 In most cases, Unito will keep trying until the change goes through.
 But if that doesn't happen, you can copy the activity ID for a failed activity at the far left of the activity stream and share it with our product specialists.

 Confirming that your flow is actively syncing changes